What To Do When Feeling Anxious

 Introduction

-One useful exercise to bring yourself into the present moment is the 5 senses grounding technique.
-In the here and now just be aware of 5 things you see; 4 things you hear; 3 things you sense in your body; 2 things you smell and 1 thing you taste now in your month.
+One useful orientation exercise is the 5 senses grounding technique – in the here and now just be aware of 5 things you see; 4 things you hear; 3 things you sense in your body; 2 things you smell and 1 things you taste now in your month.
+This use of the various senses will slowly calm you down and relax you.

 The body keeps the score.
 The ups and downs of our lives are imprinted in our bodies.
 The effects of our anxiety too are imprinted in some or various parts of the body.
-Learning to identify where we store these physical sensations is a great help to reducing the symptoms of anxiety.
+Our language is full of phrases which point to how we embody our thoughts and feelings.
+Here are some examples:

-Stomach area: ‘butterflies in my stomach’, ‘all tied up in knots’ ‘twisted inside’ ‘ cannot swallow or stomach something’, ‘belly laugh’ ‘feeling warm in my belly’
+Stomach area: ‘butterflies in my stomach’, ‘all tied up in knots’ ‘twisted inside’ ‘cannot swallow or stomach something’, ‘belly laugh’ ‘feeling warm in my belly’

 Heart: ‘heartache’, ‘broken hearted’, ‘heavy hearted’, ‘light hearted’ and ‘open hearted’